Chief1y/Sensor-Log-Analysis-Tool/EXTENDING.md

 # Extending the Sensor Log Analysis Tool for New Sensor Types

-This document outlines how to extend the **Sensor Log Analysis Tool** to support a new sensor type, such as a noise detector (`noise`).
+This document outlines the **Example(!)** how to extend the **Sensor Log Analysis Tool** to support a new sensor type, such as a noise detector (`noise`).
 The project is designed to be extensible, and below is a concise guide to adding a noise detector as an example, without modifying the existing implementation.

 ## Step 1: Extract EvaluationCriteria into a Separate File